This page is presently being constructed.

 The majority of column systems consist of a vertical row of small speakers.
 Often seen in churches, shopping centres, travel terminals, gymnasiums etc. Their intended application is for announcements and background music.
 The advantage of a column is its simplicity and being visually unobtrusive.
 The fidelity of a column can be no better than that of the individual speakers, regardless of marketing claims.

+Column dispersion.
 A single speaker has a varying conical dispersion.
-As more speakers are added vertically, sound from each speaker, is squeezed by the ones above and below.
+As more speakers are added vertically, sound from each speaker is squeezed by the ones above and below.
 This results in increased horizontal dispersion.

-In reality the horizontal dispersion is wavelength limited and inconsistent.
+In reality, the horizontal dispersion is wavelength limited and inconsistent.
 High frequencies (wavelengths less than distance between speakers) result in intense vertical lobes.
-These lobes cause phase cancellations and loss of intelligibility, the high frequency energy is decreased.
+These lobes cause phase cancellations, loss of intelligibility and the high frequency energy is decreased.
 One solution is to cross over the high frequencies to a single tweeter.

 Some small expensive columns have a complex passive crossover network that reduces energy to the outside speakers as the frequency increases, so only the centre speaker remains working at the highest frequency.
 At lower frequencies (wavelengths longer than column length) horizontal dispersion is no longer effective.
 An average column will have a limited and inconsistent horizontal dispersion between 2-3 octaves.